Deploy to the Decentralized Web with IPFS

 00:49:42 - Anthony Campolo

 Yeah.
-So as I was saying, there's going to be a lot of higher-level concerns when it comes to using this, which is making sure that's actually pinned, and then making sure that when you try and update your website, you don't have to also update the content hash every single time.
-So there's ways to do this with IPNS, the Interplanetary Name System, which is like a DNS for this.
-Because think about it, we're essentially trying to rebuild the entire Internet with this thing.
+So as I was saying, there are going to be a lot of higher-level concerns when it comes to using this, which is making sure that's actually pinned, and then making sure that when you try to update your website, you don't have to also update the content hash every single time.
+There are ways to do this with IPNS, the Interplanetary Name System, which is like a DNS for this.
+Think about it: we're essentially trying to rebuild the entire internet with this thing.
 So you can't necessarily use DNS directly.
 What you can do, though, is create your own name on IPFS, and then that will point to a content hash.
-And then you have a DNS record, a DNS text record, that points to your IPNS name, which points to the content hash.
-So there's ways to do it so a regular old HTTPS request can find that content hash.
-But there's a lot of steps in that chain.
-There's a lot of knowledge about DNS and the architecture of the Internet.
-And this is what I was saying, this thing just blew my mind.
+Then you have a DNS record, a DNS text record, that points to your IPNS name, which points to the content hash.
+So there are ways to do it so a regular old HTTPS request can find that content hash.
+But there are a lot of steps in that chain.
+There's a lot of knowledge about DNS and the architecture of the internet.
+This is what I was saying: this thing just blew my mind.

 00:50:44 - Anthony Campolo

 I had to think about DNS for the first time ever.
 I had to figure out that DNS can actually just point arbitrarily to anything you want.
-And so you just point it to like this other thing and then it'll just kind of go down the chain.
-And that is what is going to be stuff that you don't really want to have to do yourself and would be nice to just offload to a service.
-And also we want a service that's also going to let us to get to a git repo and every time we get changed, push the change.
-That's what we expect.
-Now anything less will be beneath us.
+So you just point it to this other thing, and then it'll go down the chain.
+That's the kind of stuff you don't really want to have to do yourself and would be nice to offload to a service.
+And also, we want a service that's going to let us point to a Git repo and, every time we make a change, push the change.
+That's what we expect now.
+Anything less will be beneath us.

 00:51:14 - Ben Myers